Testing fixtures

 rdkit_known_stereo_gaps |

-16 | Executable parity debt, outside the passing parity lane. |
+16 | Executable parity debt, explained in Known gaps. |

 rdkit_known_quirks |